TonyPhipps/SIEM/Incident-Response-Plan.md

 ## Risk Acceptance

 Given a breakdown of risk and any deployed mitigations, management may formally accept residual risk.
-Risk acceptance shall be discussed on a need-to-know basis, with paperwork and correspodence treated as confidential information and stored carefully to avoid unnecessary exposure of accepted risks.
+Risk acceptance shall be discussed on a need-to-know basis, with paperwork and correspondence treated as confidential information and stored carefully to avoid unnecessary exposure of accepted risks.

 ## Closing a Ticket

 Tickets marked as closed must be reviewed by a Senior Incident Responder or a manager.
 Review consists of the following checks:
 - verifying fields are filled properly
-- summary and correspodence are professional and reflect well upon the organization
+- summary and correspondence are professional and reflect well upon the organization
 - work logs are present and appear complete and accurate